-SCI Shortcourses will take place at the 2024 American Causal Inference Conference (ACIC), held in Seattle, Washington, on Tuesday, May 14th.
+SCI Shortcourses will take place at the 2025 American Causal Inference Conference (ACIC), held in Detroit, MI, on Tuesday, May 13th.

 RATES